-and although often associated with autism spectrum disorder it includes many people who may, in the past, be labelled with other, often co-occuring, neurodevelopmental condition such as, attention deficit hyperactivity disorder (ADHD), dyslexia and developmental coordination disorder (known as dyspraxia).
+Although often associated with autism spectrum disorder, it includes many people who may, be labelled with other, often co-occuring, neurodevelopmental condition such as, attention deficit hyperactivity disorder (ADHD), dyslexia and developmental coordination disorder (known as dyspraxia).

 My perspective is that these neurodivergent traits offer both challenges and strengths and it is wrong and potentially harmful to view them as disorders or abnormalities but rather part of the rich tapestry of humanity.